This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Weakness is a loss of muscle strength or energy.
+Weakness is a loss of muscle strength.
 You may have weakness in a single muscle or in a group of muscles.

 What causes weakness?

-- Nerve or muscle problems: Weakness may be caused by a problem in your brain, nerves, or muscles.
+- A problem in your brain, nerves, or muscles

 How may the cause of my weakness be diagnosed?

-Your caregiver will ask when your signs and symptoms started and what makes your weakness worse.
-He may ask what medicines you take and if you have recently had a cast or been on bed rest.
-He will ask what medical conditions you have or if any family members have had muscle weakness.
+Your healthcare provider will ask when your signs and symptoms started and what makes your weakness worse.
+Tell him about any medical conditions you have.
 He will test your muscle strength, reflexes, and sense of touch.
 He will also check how far you can move or lift your weakened area.
-Tell him all other signs and symptoms you have, such as pain, tiredness, and numbness.
-Also tell him if you have trouble breathing, swallowing, or urinating, or fever and cold symptoms.
-You may also receive the following:
+You may also need any of the following:

-- Eat the right amount of food: Too much or too little food may cause weakness or tiredness.
-Ask your caregiver what a healthy amount of food is for you.
+- Eat healthy foods.
+Too much or too little food may cause weakness or tiredness.
+Ask your healthcare provider what a healthy amount of food is for you.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats and fish, nuts, and cooked beans.

 - Do not use caffeine, alcohol, or illegal drugs.
 These may cause muscle twitching, which could lead to worsened weakness.

 - You have any of the following signs of a heart attack: